Group members

 Fuat

 Fuat joined the group as a Postdoctoral Research Fellow (2019-2021) at KAUST.
 He obtained his PhD from RWTH Aachen after which he was a postdoc UNAM-National Nanotechnology Research Center of Turkey.
-Fuat focuses on the engineering of functional nanomaterials for environmental applications and separations in organic media.
-Follow his website for more detailed information.
-Google Scholar profile.
+Fuat focused on the engineering of functional nanomaterials for environmental applications and separations in organic media.

 Sang-Hee Park photo 1